 This paper employed self-determination theory as theoretical framework and conducted a multi-time survey on employees throughout China to test hypotheses.
 We discussed the research question of what, how and when to promote self-development on individual level, in order to achieve organizational sustainable progress for the long run.
 Past research has showed that when employees feel that their actions can be determined by themselves, they will generate higher levels of motivation and willingness to work [21-23].
 This argument laid the theoretical foundation for us to discuss the relationship between job autonomy and self-development.
 Our empirical results show that job autonomy has a positive effect on employee's self-development, which is fully mediated by employee's intrinsic motivation.
-Moreover, team connectivity moderates the relationship between job autonomy on practical implications, limitations, and future directions.
+Moreover, team connectivity moderates the relationship between job autonomy and intrinsic motivation, and further moderates the indirect effect of job autonomy on employee self-development through intrinsic motivation.
+Below we discuss the theoretical and practical implications, limitations, and future directions.